Adventure Club with Nick Menapace

 Location: Outdoor/Parking lot

-You know spring is here when the library hosts our Classic Car Show, so bring a chair, check out the cars and enjoy some food from local food truck vendors!
+You know spring is here when the library hosts our Classic Car Show and concert, so bring a chair, check out the cars and enjoy some food from local food truck vendors!
 Classic car owners are encouraged to bring their cars to exhibit in the Library's parking lot.
 Cars should arrive by 5:00 p.m. for prime spots!

 The quality of smartphone cameras is improving rapidly.
 Their capabilities extend beyond taking selfies.
 This class is for those interested in producing high-quality images with their smartphone cameras.
 You will learn about camera controls and how to use them to significantly improve your photographs.